amirpnf/TP8_java/report_TP8.md

 - mappingFunction : Function<? super K,? extends V> mappingFunction>

 This function tries attempts to compute the value of a key, if this key isn't already associated with a value in the map.
-Unless returns null. mapping function should be a lambda of `Function` functional interface.
+Unless returns null.
+Mapping function should be a lambda of `Function` functional interface.

 We use this function as follows :
 First, we create a new empty HashMap.
 For each key present in the Old map, we call